-I joined a boxing club a few years ago and was regularly going to class…until the pandemic.
-Like many businesses, it shut down and I had to come up with an alternative.
-I liked it because it was different, made me uncomfortable and really challenged me.
+In order to improve my health, I joined a boxing club a few years ago and was regularly going to class…until the pandemic.
+Like many businesses, it shut down, and I had to come up with an alternative.
+I liked it because this type of training was different, made me uncomfortable, and really challenged me.

-One thing that was challenging was getting comfortable with the mitt work in front of the class.
-This is basically where everyone in class circles the trainer and you do a combination of punches while everyone else watches.
-Push yourself out of your comfort zone…it’s terrible in the moment, but super fulfilling afterwards.
+One thing that was challenging was getting comfortable with the mitt work exercise in front of the class.
+This is basically where everyone in class circles the trainer, and you do a combination of punches while everyone else watches.
+Push yourself out of your comfort zone…it’s terrible at the moment, but super fulfilling afterwards.

-After they closed, I started shadow boxing at home, but of course it wasn’t as challenging.
+After they closed, I started my shadowboxing workouts at home, but of course, it wasn’t as challenging.

-My cousin told me about Egg Weights – basically little chunks of iron that you can hold in your hand while you work out.
-He’s also the reason I got the WHOOP strap which has really helped me to track my strain and sleep (boxing is a great way to increase your strain).
+My cousin told me about Egg Weights – basically little chunks of iron that you can hold in the palm of your hand while you work out.
+He’s also the reason I got the WHOOP strap which has really helped me to track my strain and sleep (boxing is a great way to exercise and increase your strain).

 OK, so I was really drawn to the Egg Weights because I had been boxing for years and really missed it.
-As I mentioned, I was doing shadow boxing, but was looking for ways to make it more challenging.
+As I mentioned, my training was reduced to doing shadowboxing but was looking for ways to make it more challenging.

 Egg Weights Review